 Another bow and arrow from Bear Archery.
-This made by a company with good reputation and experience.
+This made by a company with a good reputation and experience.
 They are in this field for like 50 years already.
-It founded by Fred Bear, an expert craftsman, and marksman.
+It founded by Fred Bear, an expert craftsman and marksman.
 Anyway, they can make high-quality bows due to that experience.
 Purchasing from this is smart.
-As they say, “experience is the beat teacher,” so it is safe to say that this company has learned a lot of valuable things, which naturally reflects their products.
+As they say, “experience is the best teacher,” so it is safe to say that this company has learned a lot of valuable things, which naturally reflects their products.

 Low draw weight

 Lower draw weight is what most parents are looking for in a bow.
 Having this feature allows their kids to use the bow easily.
 Of course, the lower draw weight is usually equivalent to a weaker shooting power.
 But, that is not the primary concern of the parents, especially if their kids are still very young.
 It is safer to have a weaker shooting power since it will help avoid any possible injuries.
 As long as it will help the kids get familiar with the basics of shooting an arrow, then it should be enough.

 Comes with extra accessories